hansbecc/geocem2/README.md

 ```
 in order to update the files into the statics Docker volume.

-** Warning: ** This is an external volume, and a simple restart won’t update it.
+**Warning**: This is an external volume, and a simple restart won’t update it.
 You have to be careful and keep it aligned with your changes.

 Whenever you need to change some settings or environment variable, the easiest thing to do is to: